NOTICE OF PRIVACY PRACTICES

 - Request that you receive medical information in a specific way or at a specific location.
 For example, you may ask that we send information to your work address.
 We will comply with all reasonable requests submitted in writing.

 - Inspect and obtain a copy of your medical information, with limited exceptions defined by law.
 You must make a request in writing to obtain access.
-You will be charged a copying fee of $1 for the first page and $.50 for each subsequent page.
+A reasonable fee may be charged for making copies.
+Under Oklahoma law, a fee of 25¢ per page is allowed.
 If you request a copy of a tape, you may be charged the actual cost of reproduction.
 We may also charge for postage if the copies are mailed.
 If we deny your request for copies, you will be informed of your rights to appeal our decision.

 - Request that we amend your medical information that you believe is incorrect or incomplete.
 Your request to amend must be in writing and include the reasons you believe the information is inaccurate or incomplete.
 We are not required to change your medical information and will provide you with information about any denial and how you can disagree with the denial.
 Even if we accept your request, we may not delete any information already in your medical record.